xkalet07/cml_wd_telcosense/README.md

 Do whole process with more cmls.

 #### TODO:
-- Add more cmls to dataset.
+- Add more cmls to dataset. current: 20
-- Build dataset so 80 % of whole cmls are training data and 20 % testing.
 - Implement some kind of shuffle, but keep the whole rain patterns intact.

 ## attempt_xx